avishek-sen-gupta/cobol-rekt/README.md

 ## Known Issues

 - IDMS ```SCHEMA SECTION``` get translated to ```DataDivisionContext``` nodes which have the word ```_SCHEMA_``` as the leading word in their textual description.
 However, this is not present in the correct child ```DialectNodeFillerContext``` node.
+- Expressions in general identifiers (```LENGTH OF...```, etc.) return static values.
+References to special registers resolve the variable reference (for dependency computations) only resolve one level down.

 The rest of this file is mostly technical notes for my personal documentation.